 - 1. If two or more parcels of land, each of which lacks adequate area to qualify for a permitted use under the requirements of the zoning district in which they are located, and are contiguous and held by the same owner, then the parcel may be deemed one zoning lot for that use if the parcels are combined under a single deed or if a structure is built or is proposed to be built on a property line that separates the parcels under common ownership. - 2.
-Any single lot or parcel of land, held by one owner which was of record on or before January 18, 1960, that does not meet the requirements for minimum lot area, may be utilized for a single-family detached or two-family detached dwelling when permitted by the applicable zoning district, if the required lot areas are not less than sixty percent of the minimum required area. - 3.
+Reserved (Amended January 21, 2020 PC 2020-01) - 3.
 Individual lots in a subdivision receiving primary approval after February 2, 2015, with public wastewater service or other approved wastewater treatment system may deviate up to 10 percent from the minimum required lot area, provided that the average lot area in the project equals or exceeds the minimum required lot area for the zoning district.
 In no case may the maximum density for the zoning district be exceeded due to such reduced lot size.